In This Article

 Antidepressant medications, including trazodone hydrochloride, can increase suicidal thoughts or behaviors.
 The risk is increased in pediatric, teen, and young adult patients.
 This is most common during the first few months of treatment, or after changing doses.
 Because of this, trazodone hydrochloride is not approved for pediatric patients.

-Trazodone hydrochloride can causes serotonin syndrome.
+Trazodone hydrochloride can cause serotonin syndrome.
 This is a life-threatening condition that can cause:

 - Confusion (difficulty thinking)